 Each recommendation captures a different element of Squid Game — survival thriller, social commentary, dark twists, or psychological tension.
-I've noted which element each drama shares so you can pick exactly what you're in the mood for.
+I've noted which element each one shares so you can pick exactly what you're in the mood for.
+Skip to the quick picker at the end if you'd rather I just choose.

 If you loved the survival thriller element